Workshop

 Poster Session and Welcome Reception

-The poster session / welcome reception will take place on May 21, 2024 in the afternoon in the foyer of the Zuse Institute next to the lecture hall.
-Please bring your printed poster (DIN A0, format: portrait) and hang it up in the slot with your poster number during the lunch break (at the latest).
-Pins will be provided.
+The poster session will take place on Tuesday afternoon (May 21, start: 4.30 p.m.) in the lobby of the Zuse Institute next to the lecture hall.
+Please bring your printed poster (DIN A0, format: portrait) and hang it up in the slot with your poster number (see list of posters below) during the lunch break.

 Social Event